nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `add NAME [p/PRIORITY] [d/DESCRIPTION] [t/TAG]` <br>
 > * Tasks can have any number of tags.
-> * If no priority is specified, the task will be added to the bottom of the list.
+> * If no priority is specified, the task will be of lowest priority.

 Examples:
 * `add exam`